 Choice of Tent

 The main consideration for when choosing a tent is how long it will take to put up and take down each time, in particularly if you’re moving location every day or two.
 Generally smaller doom tents are quicker, plus there is the option these days for more expensive, semi-automated tents that virtually put themselves up or down.
+A lightweight backpacking tent is a great option if you want to do some overnight hikes along the way.

 Make sure the tent is of decent quality, as it will need to be durable to last three to six months in the elements.
 However, particularly in northern Australia during the dry season its waterproofing doesn’t actually matter, if it never rains.